 Next it was round to the stage door for some slightly luvviefied greetings, renewal of acquaintanceships and cries of “not long now” from Assistant Director Kim.
 Also there was Graham Fewell (Castle Players’ Snug) making good on his promise to go to all the different productions round the country.
 He’s on track so far despite still being on crutches after an accident had left him unable to perform in his particular stint.
 I can only imagine how devastated he must have felt to miss out but at least he has the encore at Stratford to look forward to.

 Then it was back on the high speed train to London (still can’t believe it’s less than an hour to Canterbury these days).
 Here I opted for a taster session on the Globe Complete Walk.
-I’d initially planned to do the Walk in one fell swoop on the Sunday but having ‘done the math’ (37 screens at ten minutes a time plus time spent walking between each – you work it out) a few days earlier I had realised that this might prove tricky.
+This was the Globe’s celebration centrepiece of ten minute films displayed on screens scattered along the South Bank and covering all of WS’s dramatic output.
+I’d initially planned to do the Walk in one fell swoop on the Sunday but having ‘done the math’ (37 screens at ten minutes a time plus time spent walking between each – you it out) a few days earlier I had realised that this might prove tricky.
 Besides, the London Marathon was also happening on the Sunday and scheduled to finish around Westminster – just the point where the walk starts.
 Thus I tackled the first seven screens a day earlier than planned.
 The first stop was the grounds of St Thomas’s hospital and a scene from Two Gentlemen of Verona (great).
 One of the first faces I saw on screen was Peter Hamilton Dyer who plays Egeus in the RSC Dream – apparently he has done a goodly amount of work at The Globe and I was to see his face several more times over the next 24 hours.
 From here it was straight along the South Bank until, just shy of Waterloo Bridge, I watched Romeo and Juliet (not so great, I’m afraid).

 A little later than planned it was home for dinner (a meat pie since you ask….slightly unfortunate in that I’d just been watching Titus Andronicus; and if that remark doesn’t make any sense then you need to look up the plot of the play!)
 It was also time for the televised broadcast of the RSC’s Shakespeare Live! from Stratford upon Avon.
 This was a very feast of acting talent – including our old mate Mr Cumberbatch (ahem!) – and was a timely reminder of why the rest of the world often looks to the UK for classy thespianism.